bstellaceleste/OoH/README.md

 ## Shadow PML (SPML)

-To facilitate the tests, the following material is provided:
+To facilitate the tests, the following material is provided (and should be downloaded):
 - [Xen 4.10 patched](xen-OoH)
 - [Linux 4.15 patched and compiled](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=linux-OoH.zip).
 We rather provide the compiled version (with the vmlinuz image) since the compilation can take some time (usually more than an hour).
 The user can however find the patch [here](linux-OoH/patch).
-- The use case [Boehm GC](https://github.com/ivmai/bdwgc) already [patched](bohem-OoH).
+- The use case [Boehm GC](https://github.com/ivmai/bdwgc) already [patched](bohem-OoH) and [datasets](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=datasets.zip) for its applications.
 - A [VM image](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=vm.raw) with the Xen tools installed for PML activation from the guest.

 ### Environment Setup